henryshi1/phy-153/README.md

 # phy-153
 PHY 153 (Fall 2019 - Spring 2020), Stony Brook University

 Python scripts submitted for 4 Homework assignments and 1 Final project.
-Homework assignments in the **Homework** folder and final project in the **
+Homework assignments in the **Homework** folder and final project in the **Final Project** folder.

 # Homework 1